leogama09/Pokemon-JavaScript-Game/README.md

 # How to play

-First of all press mouse left-button to play the map theme!
+First of all, press mouse left-button to play the map theme!

  1- Press WASD to move.